yash296/mockupProject/README.md

 ## Available Scripts

 (Use npm install) <br>
-In the project directory, you can run:<br>
+In the project directory, <br>

-Incase you want to edit and compile the scss as dev use
+Incase you want to edit and compile the scss as dev, run

 ### `npm run compile:sass`